AUAP/AP2017/all_miniex/mini_ex2/mini_ex2.md

 5) Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"

 <br> !! how to do a peer feedback?
-Check the slide in class03, we can use the framework of critique i.e describe > analysis > interpretation > Reflection.
+Check the slide of class03, we can use the framework of critique i.e describe > analysis > interpretation > Reflection.